1 Corinthians 15:46: “Howbeit that was not first which is spiritual, but that which is natural; and afterward that which is spiritual.”

 In this passage, we read that by becoming a human, Jesus “was made like unto his brethren …a little lower than the angels.”
 Now, if angels are disembodied human spirits, how could Jesus be “made…lower than the angels” by becoming a human?
 These Biblical statements wouldn’t make any sense if angles and human spirits are the same type of beings.

 Again, a clear distinction is made between angels and humans when we read in this passage that Jesus did not take upon Himself the “the nature of angels,” but instead He took upon Himself the “the seed of Abraham,” (i.e., human nature) in order to pay for our sins.
-So, unlike Mormonism which mixes human and angelic natures together, especially in the Book of Mormon story where a former human, named “Moroni,” supposedly appears as an “angel” to Joseph Smith, the Bible articulates a clear distinct difference between the two types of beings.
+So, unlike Mormonism which views human spirits and angelic beings as the same type of creature, the Bible articulates a clear difference between the two types of beings.

 There is another way in which the Bible calls created beings “sons of…” something or someone else, other than in the sense of physical fathership, and that would be in verses like Ephesians 2:2 where “Sons of disobedience” means “having a disobedient nature” or John 8:44, where the devil is called the “father” of the Pharisees because they were following Satan, the father of lies.
 So, Scripture does not teach that humans or angels are literal sons of God anymore than it teaches that the Pharisees were literal sons of Satan.
 Rather, when the Bible says that God is the “father of spirits” (Hebrews 12:9) and that we are the “the offspring of God” (Acts 17:29), it is speaking only in the sense of God being our Creator, just as angels are called “sons of God” at Job 38:7, only in the sense that they too are creations from God.